In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 The below diagram shows the design on the Norwegian Epic.

-I was cruising with my brother and I didn’t mind the unique bathroom design at all.
+I was cruising with my brother, and I didn’t mind the unique bathroom design.

-That said, lots of people don’t like it and I can understand why.
-If you were cruising with a friend it would be a little strange to step out into the cabin after a shower with only a curtain between you and your friend.
+That said, lots of people don’t like it, and I can understand why.
+If you were cruising with a friend, it would be a little strange to step out into the cabin after a shower with only a curtain between you both.

-It was a little weird to have the main sink in the cabin because if somebody wanted to brush their teeth or have a shave they would just be stood in the main cabin, which was a little odd but not a big problem.
+It was a little weird to have the main sink in the cabin because if somebody wanted to brush their teeth or have a shave, they would just be stood in the main cabin, which was a little odd but not a major problem.

 Norwegian Epic Inside Cabins:

-If you’re particularly tall your feet may hang off the end though and there are weight limits!
-I have shared a cabin with 3 other adults before, it isn’t ideal but for a short cruise it isn’t a problem.
+If you’re particularly tall, your feet may hang off the end – and there are weight limits!
+I have shared a cabin with 3 other adults before.
+It isn’t ideal, but for a short cruise, it isn’t a problem.

 The Inside Cabins Are Quite Small – Coming in at 11m2